Gambit (game show): Episode status

 A good chunk of the series is considered lost despite CBS having abandoned their wiping process around the same time.
 The Joker's Wild which premiered the same day as Gambit (September 4, 1972) also had a majority of its episodes lost to time until the first two seasons of the CBS run were found.
 Five episodes of the CBS version from 1973 are held by the UCLA Film and Television Archive.
 The pilot for an unsold 1990 revival, hosted by Bob Eubanks, is also present within the same collection.
-Several episodes including the CBS finale exist on YouTube and Dailymotion, with some (including the NBC Gambit pilot, some episodes of Las Vegas Gambit, and some episodes with the finale of the CBS Gambit) being posted by Wink Martindale himself on his channel (which he ran until his death in 2025).
+Several episodes including the CBS finale exist on YouTube and Dailymotion, with some (including the NBC Gambit pilot, some episodes of Las Vegas Gambit, and some episodes with the finale of the CBS Gambit) being posted by Wink Martindale himself on "The Game Show Vault" (originally Wink's Vault which he ran until his death in 2025, after which it was renamed by associates after losing his NIL license owned by his widow Sandy).
 Reruns of the CBS series aired on WPIX-TV and KHJ-TV in 1976 and 1977, with Rhodes Productions handling distribution, but it is not clear what happened to these episodes afterward.